Below we provide answers to frequently asked questions about MOOCs at UW-Madison.

 Will UW-Madison offer MOOCS for college credit now or in the future?

-In phase one UW-Madison will not offer MOOCs for college credit.
-A committee will explore if UW-Madison wants to offer MOOCs for college credit during phase two and how this might be done.
+In phase one and phase two UW-Madison will not offer MOOCs for college credit.
+A committee will explore if UW-Madison wants to offer MOOCs for college credit in future years and how this might be done.

 Enrolled students are currently paying tuition for courses being taught by similar faculty across campus — why is the university offering “free” access to the general public when UW-Madison students are paying tuition?
 Will I be able to take a MOOC and reduce my tuition bill?

-In phase one, UW-Madison will not provide MOOCs for credit.
+In phases one and two, UW-Madison will not provide MOOCs for credit.
 Further, many UW-Madison faculty members and instructional academic staff already provide similar presentations and share their expertise in a variety of public seminars, lectures or programs.
-If UW-Madison moves to additional phases of MOOCs, we will be looking at the question of credits, how MOOCs might benefit on campus students and the ‘correct’ price point for receiving credits.
+If UW-Madison moves to additional phases of MOOCs beyond phase two, we will be looking at the question of credits, how MOOCs might benefit on campus students and the ‘correct’ price point for receiving credits.
 UW-Madison will also be looking at the possibility of providing credit for taking a MOOC offered by another university.

 What are the benefits of UW-Madison participating in MOOCs since they provide no additional revenue?

 MOOCs provide a number of benefits.
 They are an avenue for outreach and public service on a global scale.
 By experimenting with MOOCs, we gain enhanced knowledge of assessment techniques, technologies, and learning analytics that may be transferable to our on-campus teaching and learning processes.
 MOOCs showcase our talented faculty members and instructional academic staff and provide positive visibility for our campus and degree programs.
 UW-Madison has a long tradition of supporting outreach through the Wisconsin Idea and supporting pedagogical innovation as evidenced by the Educational Innovation effort.